The following are a few tips to help with the Design / Build process:

 Design Phase.
 Plans and elevations are drawn in 3D.
 This allows the home

-to be viewed inside and out but does not include some detail that will be
+to be viewed on the exterior and interior but does not include some detail that will be

 shown later in the design process.